markaltmann/markaltmann.github.io/_posts/2017-03-06-Why-I-Quit-Facebook.md

 ## Encrypt your personal files

-Feeling uneasy about who could access your files (pictures, documents)?
-Microsoft(OneDrive), Google(GDrive) and Apple(iCloud) are U.S. companies and are not really encrypting your data end-to-end.
-Meaning, they could, if need be, decrypt and hand out the data to authorities.
+Feeling uneasy about who could access your files like children pictures, important tax documents or a health diagnosis?
+Microsoft(**OneDrive**), Google(**GDrive**) and Apple(**iCloud**) are U.S. companies and are not really encrypting your data end-to-end.
+Meaning, they could, if need be, decrypt and hand out the data to authorities or use it for their own purposes.

 In the current situation a subpoena is enough to access your data, without your consent or approval.
-Even the latest Privacy Shield (US-EU data exchange regulation) does not protect you properly.
-You could do one of those 3 things:
+Even the latest Privacy Shield (US-EU data exchange) regulation does not protect you properly.
+Hence you can do these 3 things (not necessarily exclusively):

-1. Leave everything as it is, and accept the risk that 3rd parties could access your files.
+1. *Leave everything as it is*, and accept the risk that 3rd parties could access your files.
    - I do that with my standard photos.
 I use the backup function of Prime Photos.
 But i could just as well use my NAS.
-1. Move all your personal files to a private storage like QNAP/Synology at a safe location.
+2. *Move all your personal files to a private storage*, like a QNAP/Synology at a safe location.
    - I have that as well, for the big data chunks, local backup of data and photos etc..
-1. Use your Cloud Storage (OneDrive, Google Drive etc.), but do encrypt them with a tool like [**Cryptomator**](https://cryptomator.org)
+3. Use your Cloud Storage (OneDrive, Google Drive etc.), *__but__ do encrypt them* with a tool like [**Cryptomator**](https://cryptomator.org)
    - That's what i personally did, and can really recommend to most people.
    - I use it for confidential data, like contracts, doctor stuff and personal memories.